BillJr99/Ursinus-CS374-Fall2024/_pages/Labs/lab-shell.md

 to return to your home directory.

 ### Editing Files
 Personally, I use a program called `vim` to edit files.
 There are tutorials available, like [this one](https://www.tutorialspoint.com/vim/vim_getting_familiar.htm) to learn all the features that vim provides.
 There are other programs out there (for example, `emacs`).
-You can install `vim` as follows:
+You can install `vim` as follows on everthing **except** Cygwin:

 `sudo apt install vim`

 which tells your shell to install a program called `vim`, using the built-in package manager called `aptitude` or `apt`.
 The `sudo` asks for the program to be run as `root`, or, in other words, in `administrator mode`.
 If you try to run a command like `vim`, and the program is not installed, it will sometimes give you the `apt` command to run in order to install it first.

+Cygwin does not have `sudo`, so you can check the boxes to instal `vim` and `nano` when you run the Cygwin installer instead.

 For now, we'll use an editor called `nano`.
 Type: